GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

    ```shell script
    export GOOGLE_APPLICATION_CREDENTIALS=path/to/your/credentials.json
    ```
-   Set your `PROJECT_NAME` environment variable to your GCP project.
+   If you have not done it, set your `PROJECT_NAME` environment variable to your GCP project.
    ```shell script
     export PROJECT_NAME=$(gcloud config get-value project)
    ```